 Siri felt herself pale, hair growing lighter.

 Lightsong just laughed.
 “Oh, don’t go taking me seriously, child.
-Honestly, I got past thinking you were a murderess ages ago.
+Honestly, I got past thinking you were an assassin ages ago.
 Now, if your servants and mine will stay behind for a second, I think I have something important to tell you.”

 Siri started, watching as Lightsong stood up.
 He began to walk from the pavilion, and his servants remained back.
-Confused, but excited, Siri rose from her own seat and hurried after him, waving her servants back.
+Confused but excited, Siri rose from her own seat and hurried after him, waving her servants back.
 She caught up with him a short distance away, on the stone walkway that ran between the various boxes in the arena.
 Down below, the athletes continued their display.

 Lightsong looked down at her, smiling.

 They really are tall, she thought, craning a bit.
-She would have thought that making a man a single foot taller wouldn’t make such a difference, but when standing next to a man like Lightsong--and not really being that tall in the first place--she felt dwarfed.
+A single foot of extra height made such a difference; when standing next to a man like Lightsong--and not really being that tall in the first place--she felt dwarfed.

 Maybe this is what I’ve been looking for, Siri thought.
 The secret!

 “You are playing a dangerous game, my queen,” Lightsong said, leaning against the stone railing.
-It was built after Returned proportions, so it was too high for her to rest comfortably against.
-However, it made him lean down, making the conversation a bit more natural.
+It was built after Returned proportions, so it was too high for her to rest against comfortably.

 “Game?” she asked.